Huang (surname): Origins

 Huang is an ancient surname.
-According to tradition, there are several different sources of Huang surname origin, for example as descendants of Bo Yi, Lu Zhong (陸終) or Tai Tai (臺駘).
-There were also at least three Huang Kingdoms 黃國 during Xia 夏朝, Shang 商朝 and Zhou 周朝 dynasties.
-Most of the people with surname Huang could track back their ancestors to one of the Huang Kingdoms.
+According to tradition, there are several different origins of the surname, for example as descendants of Bo Yi, Lu Zhong (陸終) or Tai Tai (臺駘).
+There were also at least three Huang Kingdoms during the Xia, Shang and Zhou dynasties.
+Most of the people with the surname Huang could track back their ancestors to one of the Huang Kingdoms.